theMitocondria/slimuuid/README.md

-# Uniquely Identifier
+# SlimUUID ✨

-Uniquely Identifier is a custom UUID generator that uses a **Base-62** character set (`0-9`, `a-z`, `A-Z`) and a time-based scheme for enhanced uniqueness and predictable sorting.
+SlimUUID is a custom UUID generator that uses a **Base-62** character set (`0-9`, `a-z`, `A-Z`) and a time-based scheme for enhanced uniqueness and predictable sorting.
 It produces a compact ID that includes time components, an optional machine ID, and a **murmur3** hash.

 ## Table of Contents